 - 1. The literal Greek says, "what to me and you?"
 Jesus was saying, "what has that got to do with me and you".
 He is saying this is none of our business or responsibility. - 2.
-Some commentators have speculated that Mary was somehow in
+Some commentators has speculated that Mary was somehow in charge of the party, but Jesus saying, "What has this got to do with